pulse-framework/pulse/README.md

 }
 ```

-If necessary groups can be created dynamically, however they will not be exposed publically like regular groups.
+If necessary, groups can be created dynamically, however they will not be exposed publically like regular groups.
 You can still make use of them by calling `collection.getGroup('name')`.
 This method can be used throughout the Pulse library, and is reactive within filters.
 More information on the getGroup() method, and ones similar later on.

 ## Using data